992manav/Project/README.md

-# Pothole Detection and Alert System
+# Multi-Object Detection and Alert System

-This project implements a real-time pothole detection system using YOLOv8 and provides automated location-based alerts via WhatsApp.
+This project implements a real-time multi-object detection system using YOLOv8 and provides automated location-based alerts via WhatsApp.
 The system is designed to run on Windows, leveraging its native GPS capabilities for accurate location tracking.

 ## Features

-- **Real-time Pothole Detection:** Utilizes a pre-trained YOLOv8 model (`best.pt`) to identify potholes in a live camera feed.
+- **Real-time Multi-Object Detection:** Utilizes a pre-trained YOLOv8 model (`best.pt`) to identify various objects in a live camera feed, including:
+  - `accident_detection_Accident`
+  - `speed_breaker_0`
+  - `fallen_trees_0`
+  - `water_logging_water`
+  - `potholes_pothole`
-- **Visual Feedback:** Displays an annotated camera feed with bounding boxes around detected potholes and real-time status.
+- **Visual Feedback:** Displays an annotated camera feed with bounding boxes around detected objects and real-time status.
 - **Intelligent Alert System:** Triggers alerts only after a configurable number of consecutive high-confidence detections and after a cooldown period.
+The alert message dynamically reflects the type of object detected.
-- **Automated WhatsApp Alerts:** Sends detailed messages including exact coordinates and a Google Maps link to predefined contacts.
+- **Automated WhatsApp Alerts:** Sends detailed messages including the detected object type, exact coordinates, and a Google Maps link to predefined contacts.
 - **Windows Native GPS:** Leverages `winsdk` for precise location acquisition without external GPS hardware (requires Windows Location Services enabled).
 - **Background Alert Sending:** Alerts are sent in a separate thread to avoid interrupting the main detection loop.
 - **Audible Alerts:** Includes a simple beep sound for immediate notification (Windows-specific).